limitedeternity/VK-SavedImagesDownloader/README.md

 **Note:** Since January 2017, **Saved Pictures Album** requires permissions to be accessed to.

 The script will create a `<your_first_name>_<your_last_name>` directory and download all your saved pictures there.

+If you have any ideas/issues about improvid this script, I would gladly take them into account!
+[Issues](https://github.com/jonsnow123kappa/vk-savehouse/issues)